-It was determined that appropriate arrangements were in place to maintain the environment.
+Addressing the area for improvement will ensure that appropriate arrangements are in place to maintain the environment.

-5.2.8 How does the service ensure that laser procedures are safe?
+5.2.7 How does the service ensure that laser procedures are safe?

 A laser safety file was in place which contained the relevant information in relation to laser equipment.
-There was written confirmation of the appointment and duties of a certified LPA which is reviewed on an annual basis.
-The service level agreement between the establishment and the LPA was reviewed and this expires on 11 October 2023.
+There was written confirmation of the appointment and duties of a certified laser protection advisor (LPA) which is reviewed on an annual basis.
+The service level agreement between the establishment and the LPA was reviewed and this expires on 11 October 2025.